 With the average cell phone bill approaching $100 per month, we pay way too much for our mobile service.
-In this Republic Wireless review I’m going to tell you how you can cut that wireless bill in half or more.
+In this Republic Wireless review we’ll take a look at their phones, plans and coverage, plus I’m going to tell you how you can cut that wireless bill in half or more.

 But first, let’s take a minute to talk about who Republic Wireless is and how they can save you money.